-- ☑ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSYW's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - ☑ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSYW's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - ☑ Organisational procedures ensure that:

-- collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs - an exit plan is developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support at the end of the intervention.

-Tertiary Family Support services

-☑ The organisation ensures that family support intervention aligns directly with the case plan developed by DCSYW.
-Safe Haven ☑ The organisation ensures community patrol activities are provided with the consent of parents or with the approval of authorised officers as defined by the Child Protection Act 1999 .
-Domestic & Family Violence Women's Shelters and Non-Accommodation Support Services (Temporary Supported Accommodation - Immediate, Mobile Support and Centre Based Support) ☑ The organisation ensures: • support services are delivered using a case management framework all case managed responses include advice and referral, a risk and needs assessment, safety planning, support planning, direct service and coordination and a system for ongoing review of case and safety planning and risk assessment.
-Sexual Violence & Women's Support Adults and young people who have been affected by sexual violence The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault Adults affected by sexual assault or sexual abuse Individuals ☑ The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
-Adults affected by alcohol (Aboriginal and Torres Strait Islander people), Rest and Recovery and Assertive Outreach ☑ The organisation ensures that service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services. ☑ The organisation promotes opportunities for people using services to fulfil valued community roles.
-Disability Services ☑ Where services are provided to adults who have an intellectual or cognitive disability and exhibit challenging behaviours, the organisation undertakes positive behaviour support planning (in accordance with legislative and policy requirements for positive behaviour support planning and the use of restrictive practices as set out in Disability Services Act 2006) which:
+Child Protection Support Services ☐ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSSDS's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
+Families ☑ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSSDS's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children. ☑ Organisational procedures ensure that: Collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs.
+An exit plan is developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support at the end of the intervention.
+Tertiary Family Support services ☑ The organisation ensures that family support intervention aligns directly with the case plan developed by DCSSDS.
+Safe Haven ☑ The organisation ensures community patrol activities are provided with the consent of parents or with the approval of authorised officers as defined by the Child Protection Act 1999.
+Domestic & Family Violence ☑ Documented and implemented processes ensure that the assessed needs of the individual are being addressed and responded to within a client centred, culturally inclusive, and integrated response.
+Sexual Violence & Women's Support Adults and young people who have been affected by sexual violence ☑ The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
+Individuals Adults affected by sexual assault or sexual abuse ☐ The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
+Adults affected by alcohol (Aboriginal and Torres Strait Islander people), Rest and Recovery and Assertive Outreach ☐ The organisation ensures that service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services.
+Community Services Rest and Recovery and Assertive Outreach services for First Nations peoples (adults) ☐ The organisation ensures that service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services (adults)